 The Meaning of Allyship & How Leaders Can Show It

-In 2020, we hosted a webinar on Becoming an Ally in Times of Racial Unrest to share some our thinking on the meaning of allyship and the role that leadership plays when working through issues of inequity within our organizations and communities.
+In our webinar on Becoming an Ally in Times of Racial Unrest, we shared some our thinking on the meaning of allyship and the role that leadership plays when working through issues of inequity within our organizations and communities.

 During that session, participants submitted questions they had on the topic, and since then, we’ve reflected on more thoughts on showing allyship, so we offer the following recommendations, which we hope are helpful.
 In sharing our approach to these responses, we also hold space as 2 facilitators with different racial identities — Joanne identifies as South Asian; Jayke is White.